syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 33 - straight into the nether.md

 >
 > Noël

-> "Ik vind jou de patriarchy -Noël over faramar
+> "Ik vind jou de patriarchy" - Noël over Faramar

 - decide to read the letters between Abigor and Casgrad
 - find plans to start another war against Andarin